 Moving to Canada, Sir Billy was not very happy and found it hard to settle in.
 Being a strong person, he never gave up and got a job working in Eaton, Toronto's largest department store.
 This was the turning point for Sir Billy as he would go to summer camp, helping him see what holidays were all about, a legend had started.
 Continuing to show strength, Sir Billy would join the army to help with the war.

 (Additional note: You can view the Butlin timeline here)

-Sir Billy Butlin idea worked well as he made a success and expanded.
+Sir Billy Butlin idea worked well as he made it a success and expanded.
 History shows that Sir Billy would only go uphill from here as he opens up zoos and fairgrounds.
-From one stall in Bridgewater, we see the birth of a name that so many people know of today.
+From one stall in Bridgwater, we see the birth of a name that so many people know of today.

 Becoming an amazing figure, we fast forward to the future to the year 1936 and the first Butlins Holiday Camp was opened in Skegness.
-This is an important time for Sir Billy Butlin as this was a make or break situation.
+This is an important time for Sir Billy Butlin as this was a make-or-break situation.
 The creation of the Redcoats was born and the memories had started...The legacy of Sir Billy Butlin.
 Opening ten camps and thirteen hotels (down to twelve in 1942), Sir Billy Butlin would support the war, give millions to charity and create so many new memories.